PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 owner.
 It removes the final tensor snapshot and inline mapping extension while retaining the raw wrapper, optional graph-index forwarding, both indexed summary sites, neighboring boundaries, and the full 128/128 phase-result store.

+The next characterization fixes the absolute-final PRELU count-plus-result boundary.
+It preserves ModelIR/LayoutState forwarding, the preceding SE-FC/Gather guard, rewrite-or-prune reconciliation semantics, the following consecutive-Reshape cleanup, and the raw wrapper.
+Production remains unchanged until its dedicated prune-aware summary owner is implemented separately.